syncfusion-content/blazor-docs/blazor/getting-started/blazor-electron-app.md

 ---
 layout: post
-title: Creating Desktop Application using Blazor and Electron Framework | Syncfusion
+title: Creating Desktop App using Blazor and Electron Framework | Syncfusion
 description: Check out the documentation for creating desktop application using Blazor and Electron Framework with Syncfusion Blazor Components in Visual Studio.
 platform: Blazor
 component: Common